secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 **Description:** Any certifications/licenses that you and your manager think will be relevant to your development.

 **Eligibility for Reimbursement:** Certifications and licenses related to your career development goals.
 For reimbursements above $1,000 USD, a final grade report or satisfactory certificate of completion will be required to receive reimbursement.
+For reimbursements above $1000, you can expense 50% of the cost up front, and 50% upon completion.

 **Approver (above $1,000 USD):** Manager, E-Group Member